-Part C = Medicare Advantage Plans (offered by private insurance companies approved by Medicare)
+Part C = Medicare Advantage (offered by private insurance companies approved by Medicare)

-Part D = Prescription Drug coverage (offered by private insurance companies approved by Medicare)
+Part D = Prescription Drug (offered by private insurance companies approved by Medicare)

-Once enrolled into Medicare A & B you then have to choose one of the two options available:
+Once enrolled in Medicare A & B you can choose from one of the two coverage options:

 Part D Prescription Drug coverage:

-**Verify your prescriptions are on the Plan's formulary before enrolling!
+Make sure your prescriptions are on your decided Part D or Part C plan's formulary before enrolling!